tom-may/landkind-dev-test/README.md

  - feature layer also has a Point Layer (feature service?)
 NZ_WaterQuality with URL: https://services1.arcgis.com/YAnRDYVL1tmpajaA/arcgis/rest/services/NZ_WaterQuality/FeatureServer/0

 - Layer has a table that can be queried using SQL

+## Improvements

+ - allow user to close widget, or make it a pop out modal
+ - allow user to  recenter map
+ - have pin popup layer infront of averages widget.